-Check the GPU that is used
+Check the Currently Used GPU

 First, check which graphics card Virtual Surveyor currently uses:

 - Click Graphics

 - The Active Graphics Card is shown as illustrated in the screen below.

 If you have a better graphics card in your computer then the one shown, then you can force Windows to use your better card.
 Read on.